josephine-king/sdsp_mri_imaging/README.md

 mri_kalman.m contains the code for the Kalman filter (not used in our final report)

-mri_cs.m contains the code for compressed sensing (explained in the appendix of our report)
+mri_cs.m contains the code for compressed sensing (explained in the appendix of our report).
+This code must be run seperately and requires the CVX addon for MATLAB.
+It also might take a long time to run depending on the amount of RAM.